Billy Bragg: Late 1990s and 2000s

-2010s
+2010s–present

-He was involved in the play Pressure Drop at the Wellcome Collection in London in April and May 2010.
+Bragg was involved in the play Pressure Drop at the Wellcome Collection in London in April and May 2010.
 The production, written by Mick Gorden, and billed as "part play, part gig, part installation", featured new songs by Bragg.
 He performed during the play with his band, and acted as compere.

 Bragg was invited by Michael Eavis to curate the Leftfield stage at Glastonbury Festival in 2010, which he has continued to do in subsequent years.
 He also took part in the Bush Theatre's 2011 project Sixty-Six Books, where he wrote a piece based upon a book of the King James Bible.
 Bragg performed a set of the Guthrie songs that he had set to music for Mermaid Avenue during the Hay Literary Festival in June 2012, he also performed the same set on the Friday night of the 2012 Cambridge Folk Festival.

 On 18 March 2013, five years after Mr. Love & Justice, Bragg released the studio album Tooth & Nail.
 Recorded in five days at the home studio of musician/producer Joe Henry in South Pasadena it featured 11 original songs, including one written for the Bush Theatre and a Woody Guthrie cover.
-Stylistically, it continued to explore genres of Americana and Alternative country, a natural progression since Mermaid Avenue.
+Stylistically, it continued to explore genres of Americana and alternative country, a natural progression since Mermaid Avenue.
 The album was a commercial success, becoming his best charting record since 1991's Don't Try This at Home.

-In February 2014, Bragg started a series of "radio shows" on Spotify, in which he talked listeners through self-curated playlists of "his favourite tracks and artists, and uncovering some little-known musical gems."
+In February 2014, Bragg started a series of "radio shows" on Spotify, in which he talked listeners through self-curated playlists of "his favourite tracks and artists, and uncovering some little-known musical gems".
 On 14 April 2014, Bragg put out Live at the Union Chapel, a souvenir album and DVD of a show he played on 5 June 2013 at the Union Chapel in London, featuring songs from Tooth & Nail as well as favourites from his back catalogue.

 In February 2016, Bragg was given the Trailblazer Award at the inaugural Americana Music Association UK Awards in London.
 Following that, in September he was given the Spirit of Americana Free Speech Award at the Americana Music Association US Awards in Nashville.